Livingdead1989/livingdead1989.github.io/_posts/2023-04-01-tado-thermostat-and-home-assistant.md

 ---
 title: "Tado Thermostat and Home Assistant"
 date: 2023-04-01 15:00:00 +0000
-categories: iot
+categories: homeautomation
 tags: home automation tado
 description: >- # this means to ignore newlines until "baseurl:"
-  In this article, I will be deploying a Tado Wireless Thermostat v3 starter kit and integrating it into Home Assistant for free automations.
+  I will be deploying a Tado Wireless Thermostat v3 starter kit and integrating it into Home Assistant for free flexible automations.
 ---

 [Tado](https://www.tado.com/) is a popular smart home product manufacturer, who facilitate energy saving and maximising comfort in the home.
 They offer the following products *(Amazon affiliate links below)*: